 Enter a name and click Create resource center.

-Click a block to edit its settings (e.g. name or icon) in the right side panel that will appear.
+Click a block to edit its settings (e.g., name or icon) in the right-side panel that appears.
 You can also delete a block there.

 Click Add block at the bottom to add more blocks.